 The New Year is a perfect time to reassess the previous year and set new goals.
 These resolutions are not to eat better or drink less; these will help you become the person you deserve to be.

-The holidays can be an extremely difficult time when also dealing with divorce or separation.
-It’s easy to become overwhelmed with the stress of trying to maintain a happy facade while surrounded by painful triggers.
-But there are some strategies to help you find some joy during a challenging transition.
+The holidays can be an extremely difficult time when dealing with divorce or separation.
+Here are ten divorce survival tips to help you find some peace and even joy this holiday season.

 In mediation, a neutral third party, chosen by the parties, facilitates conversations that address all issues of divorce.
 Mediation is non-binding unless a mutually agreeable settlement is reached.
 Unlike litigation, the parties, not a judge, control the outcome.
 This can have great appeal to couples that want creative solutions pertaining to their particular needs.
 Also appealing is the proceedings are private and are not a matter of public record.
 This is again in contrast to litigation, which is public.